helgeklein/ListUserWriteableDirectories/README.md

 - Configurable list of directories to exclude
 - Configurable list of users/groups to exclude
 - Configurable list of permissions to include
+- Inherited permissions can be included or excluded in the analysis

 ## Output